Adrianaa911/Adrianaa911/README.md

 - 🌱 I’m currently expanding my knowledges where I showcase my projects and demonstrate my growth as a Junior Software Developer.
 👯 I’m looking to collaborate on innovative projects that challenge and enhance my programming skills.
-🤝 I’m looking for help with staying updated on the latest industry trends and best practices.
+🤝 I am always eager to take on new challenges and expand my knowledge.
+My professional interests include exploring new technologies and continuously improving my coding skills.
 Seeking mentorship and guidance to accelerate my learning journey.
 💬 Feel free to discuss any programming-related topics.
 I'm always up for a good tech conversation!